Do Ants Attract Mold? Ants’ Role in Property Damage and Water Intrusion

 - Any cracks in the foundation of your home or windows must be sealed to reduce the chances of pests entering through these cracks.
 When pests enter through these tiny cracks, the cracks become larger, making more room for moisture to seep in.
 Foundation assessments help to prevent water damage.
 NJ homeowner should assess the foundation once every 6 months for signs of foundation issues to prevent water damage.

 - Your basement, an area that is generally built below the surface of the earth, is extremely vulnerable to moisture buildup.
 Therefore any additional openings for moisture to seep in can be a gateway to a larger problem, such as mold.
-If you suspect mold growth in your basement, you may want to contact a professional basement mold removal service.
+If you suspect mold growth in your basement, you may want to contact a local basement mold removal professional in South Jersey.

 - Damage to the foundation and walls must be remedied immediately lest it threaten the safety and integrity of your home and your family.